-a) Walk along the aisles of your class tables, take in the consent forms and post in notes.
-Check that consent forms include both a first and second name, date and some kind of signature.
-If not, ask the pupil to include the missing first name/surname/date/signature.
+a) Walk along the aisles of your class tables, take in the consent forms, post it notes and post code and DoB data collection sheets.
+Place these in separate piles.
+Check that consent forms include both a first and second name, date and some kind of signature, and that the appropriate boxes are ticked indicating if the student consents to take part in the survey and for us to carry out data linkage.
+If not, ask the student to include the missing first name/surname/date/signature.